 And while feeling bored might not feel serious, boredom and stagnation can, unfortunately, eventually lead to depression and anxiety.

-As a psychiatrist and psychotherapist, I’ve seen adults as young as 25-30 experiencing bouts of boredom and stagnation in their lives.
-Stagnation, though, typically impacts adults ages 40-65.
+As a psychiatrist and psychotherapist, I’ve seen adults as young as 20-30 experiencing bouts of boredom and stagnation in their lives.
+Stagnation, though, typically impacts adults ages 40-65+.

-Stagnation can lead to various distressing issues, such as empty nest syndrome or a midlife crisis, and creates a feeling that nothing you do will make a difference in your mood.
+Stagnation can lead to various distressing issues, such as empty nest syndrome or a midlife crisis, and creates a feeling that nothing you do will ever make a difference in your mood.

 Generativity is the antidote to stagnation.
 It’s about rediscovering your innate creativity and, in a way, feeling like a kid again.